Purpose-Game/Purpose/README.md

 ### [Join Our Discord](https://discord.gg/jNgAEjW7gd)

 ##### Content Warning: Mature themes including trauma, depression, suicidal ideation, and written depictions of death and gore, in a post-apocalyptic setting.

+## Contributing
+If you have a story related suggestion, the best place to put it is in our Discord.
+If you have a technical suggestion or contribution, feel free to make a PR.